-The College's main income is from the Skills Funding Agency (SFA) and the Education Funding Agency (EFA) with a total £40,008K received from these organisations during 2012/13.
+The College's main income is from the Skills Funding Agency (SFA) and the Education Funding Agency (EFA) with a total £ 34,257K received from these organisations during the year.
 The College has continued to work hard to run courses which meet the wishes of both our main funders, reflecting its view of national priorities, and local needs, and to do so with improved results and increasing efficiency.
 We have been successful in doing so, but it is a constant challenge to balance the interests of our students (actual and prospective) with those of the funding agencies, while maintaining sound finances in the context of frequently-changing funding methodologies.

 The Governing Body has set the College a long-term challenge of reducing its dependency on SFA and EFA funding by increasing the income we earn from other sources, both within the public sector and through commercial training for employers.
-We are making good progress with this objective: core funding for Adults and Young People now accounts for 76% of total income, compared with 84% in 2006/07.
+Core funding for Adults and Young People accounts for 70 % of total income, compared to 75% in 2014/15.